realm/realm-swift/README.md

 Executing the examples under the `examples/` folder, requires that you have built the `Realm.framework`.

-## Branches
+## Long-running Branches

-Here is an overview of some long-running branches we're currently using in development, which you may wish to use.

-_**Warning**: we welcome feedback on these branches — please comment on their PRs whenever possible.
-We strongly recommend against using those branches to ship production applications._
+Realm maintains long-running branches for specific purposes, some of which you may wish to use.
+We usually do not provide binaries for long-running branches. **We strongly recommend against using them to ship production applications.** Please do send us your feedback on these branches, ideally via a comment on their associated PR.

 | Branch                                                             | Xcode Version    | Swift Version                                   | Associated PR for reference           |
 |:-------------------------------------------------------------------|:-----------------|:------------------------------------------------|:--------------------------------------|